prashant1507/Automation-Framework/ReadMe.md

     -   Status
     -   ExecutionTime

-        **Note:** More fields can be added and changes should be done accordingly in ELKUtils.class
+        **Note:** More fields can be added and changes should be done accordingly in ELKUtils.java

 ### How to set up:
 [Selenoid](SetupReadMe/Selenoid.md)